 Variations and Substitutes for Vegetable Sambar

-Traditionally in south indian household toor dal (split pigeon pea) is used to make sambar.
-You can also use a mix of toor dal & moong dal (split yellow mung lentil).
+Traditionally in South Indian household toor dal (split pigeon pea) is used to make sambar.
+You can also use a mix of toor dal or moong dal (split yellow mung lentil).

 If you are new to Indian dal recipes and want to try it out, even green or brown lentils are ok to use to make the sambar.

 You can use vegetables of your choice like green beans, carrots, zucchini, pumpkin or squash.
 I have also used okra in making sambar and it tastes amazing.

 If tamarind is not available, you can replace with juice of 1/2 lime or lemon or 1 tsp of amchur powder.
 Asafeitida and curry leaves can be skipped if they are not easily available.

 What To Serve With Vegan Sambhar ?